Chathura-DilshanZ/Chathura-DilshanZ/README.md

 - 👋 Hi, I’m @Chathura-DilshanZ
 - 👀 I’m interested in ...cloud computing , cyber security
 - 🌱 I’m currently learning ...
-Industrial information Technology
+Industrial Information Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...